EXAM CHANGES ARE COMING STARTING OCTOBER 2023 – Click here.

 Can I trade exam days with a friend?

-No, if your assigned candidate ID number and your government issued ID do not match the assigned registration time, you will not be permitted to enter the exam.
+No. If your assigned candidate ID number and your government-issued ID do not match the assigned registration time, you will not be permitted to enter the exam.

 I’ve recently changed my name, do I need to let CCEB know?